DuPont: Chlorofluorocarbons

-Perfluorooctanoic acid (PFOA; C8)
+Perfluorooctanoic acid (PFOA; C8; "forever chemicals")

-DuPont has faced fines from the EPA and litigation over releases of the Teflon-processing aid perfluoro-octanoic acid (PFOA, also known as C8) from their works in Washington, West Virginia.
+In 1999, attorney Robert Bilott filed a lawsuit against DuPont, alleging its chemical waste (perfluorooctanoic acid or PFOA, also known as C8) fouled the property of a cattle rancher in Parkersburg, West Virginia.
+A subsequent class action lawsuit in 2004 alleged DuPont's actions led to widespread water contamination in West Virginia and Ohio and contributed to high rates of cancers and other health problems.
 PFOA-contaminated drinking water led to increased levels of the compound in the bodies of residents who lived in the surrounding area.
 A court-appointed C8 Science Panel investigated "whether or not there is a probable link between C8 exposure and disease in the community."
 In 2011, the panel concluded that there is a probable link between PFOA and kidney cancer, testicular cancer, thyroid disease, high cholesterol, pre-eclampsia and ulcerative colitis.

-Water contamination in the Netherlands and links to cancer are also being investigated.
+Unlike other persistent organic pollutants, PFOA persists indefinitely and is completely resistant to bio-degradation, remaining toxic.
+The only way to reduce levels in the body is by physical elimination rather than degradation.
+In 2014, the International Agency for Research on Cancer designated PFOA as "possibly carcinogenic" in humans.
 DuPont agreed to sharply reduce its output of PFOA, and was one of eight companies to sign on with the EPA's 2010/2015 PFOA Stewardship Program.
 The agreement called for the reduction of "facility emissions and product content of PFOA and related chemicals on a global basis by 95 percent by 2010 and to work toward eliminating emissions and product content of these chemicals by 2015."
 DuPont phased out PFOA entirely in 2013.